systematic-magic/AgingPubMed/editorials_html.rst

 - Check that there is a period (.) after year followed by a space.
 - Check that there is a period (.) after “[Epub ahead of print]” followed by a space.
 - Check that “[Epub ahead of print]” appears after year and before DOI.
 - If you come across an Epub reference, be sure to verify whether publishing information has since been released.
-If publishing information is available, then please add vol, pg numbers, etc. and format as directed above in section :ref:`14.4.1<.. _citation_data_other_journals_html_editorials:>`.
+If publishing information is available, then please add vol, pg numbers, etc. and format as directed above in section :ref:`14.4.1<citation_data_other_journals_html_editorials>`.

 .. image:: /_static/html_editorials_ref_ahead_of_print.png